 A list of studies will be presented to you during class.
 You can participate in any or all studies for bonus marks.
-You can schedule to take the study when it's convenient for you during the semester.
-Participating in a study will give you a learning experience into how UX research is done as part of the HCI component of the class.
-To verify completion, you need to bring a waiver signed by an experimenter.
+You can schedule a time to participate in these studies at your convenience during the semester.
+Participating in a study will give you a valuable learning experience in how UX research is conducted as part of the HCI component of the class.
+Participation in each study will provide a 3% bonus.
+To verify your participation, you must bring a waiver signed by the experimenter.